 Even companies without innovative digital products can benefit considerably from digital pricing.
 With the help of digital tools, existing processes can be made much more efficient.
 For example, Excel spreadsheets are still used in countless pricing departments.
 While Excel is a good starting point, it has a number of weaknesses that hinder the use of digital pricing, such as the need to enter and transfer data manually, difficulties in sharing insights with colleagues, compatibility issues due to multiple versions of the software, the inability to conduct real-time reporting and price management, and the fact that there is no “single source of truth” when it comes to data.

 More evolved software solutions for digital pricing have many benefits.
 They support price optimization based on a large number of data sets, generate better and more granular price differentiation, and increase process efficiency, leading to fewer mistakes.
 Plenty of software providers offer this kind of solution; however, companies should bear in mind that the software they use should reflect their pricing requirements and be able to manage interfaces with existing systems, such as ERP or CRM systems.
 Selecting modular solutions for specific needs or customized solutions has often proven to be a smarter approach than opting for huge, all-inclusive pricing machines.
-Furthermore, there are many easy-to-use, standalone solutions for very specific pricing tasks.
+Furthermore, there are many easy-to-use, standalone solutions for very specific pricing tasks and free CRMs etc. to integrate them with.
 Here are some examples:

 - List price optimization via our cloud-based Price Map App that helps companies to visualize and detect portfolio pricing patterns and manage and monitor changes